 5. Mix the sliced strawberries with the jam.
 If the jam is very set, warm briefly in the microwave before adding the strawberries.
 Softly whip the cream.
 Transfer one of the cakes to a serving plate.
 Top with spoonfuls of the cream then the strawberry jam mix.
 Carefully lift the top cake in place, arrange the halved strawberries on top and sprinkle with sugar.
 Serve cut into wedges.

-The charity's Strawberry Tea campaign, sponsored by Seasonal Berries, which represents the strawberry growers of Britain, runs from 1 June to 31 August and raises money to support the 50,000 people who are diagnosed with breast cancer every year in the UK.
+Seasonal Berries provided this recipe to support Breast Cancer Care's Strawberry Tea campaign which runs until 31 August and raises money to support the 55,000 people who are diagnosed with breast cancer each year in the UK.

 Click here for more delish berry recipes